jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 Sometimes the command itself does not read or write from a parameter, but the parameter is passed down to a sub-command, that reads or writes from the object.
 This yields over the in-out-thru properties of the parameter.
 This does give the parameter an indication of value direction, but this is an abstract notation of what is going on.
 The assignments are done by a sub-command.

 Next to values being read or written, an abstract indication of value direction is also used to indicate addition, removal, creation and annulment of objects.
 These actions are all considered *writing* or *output*.
-In the definition of the command, you will see the individual additions, removals, creations and annulments as calls to system commands (see the *System Interfaces* documentation section).
+In the definition of the command, you might see the individual additions, removals, creations and annulments as calls to system commands (see the *System Interfaces* documentation section).
-But the __Reference__ *parameter* will get an *abstract* value direction indication, that says the reference parameter is output.
+But the __Reference__ *parameter* might get an *abstract* value direction indication, that says the reference parameter is output.

 All in all, non-value transmissions apply to __By Reference__ parameters only.

-So for reference parameters, the in-out-thru direction will be an abstract indication of what is going on.
+So for reference parameters, the in-out-thru direction might be an abstract indication of what is going on.
 It can mean a lot of different things.
 The exact objects and manipulations a command executes on a reference parameter are indicated by its command IO, covered in the article *Command IO* (possibly still part of the article *Automatic Execution Order*).

 ### Wrong approach to the terms In, Out and Thru